 Pinning Ceremony: The Medical Laboratory Science and Histotechnology Programs hold the Pinning and Awards Ceremony to honor the senior class the day before Commencement in May.
-Awards are presented including those for academic and service achievements, and recognition of Mu Tau inductees.
+Awards are presented including those for academic and service achievements, and recognition of Mu Tau officers and members.
 Mu Tau is the Honorary Biomedical Laboratory Diagnostics student society.